 Tobias: <I am never a Peeping Tom,> I said way too quickly, then added, <I cannot use my superpowers for evil.>

-Introducing Media Studies: a section criticized the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
-Also in the illustration were two drooling men looking at the women, eyes literally bulging out of their skulls.
-Paging Double Standard...
+- Introducing Media Studies: a section criticizes the portrayal of women in the media, illustrated by women with comically enormous breasts, and stick-thin limbs.
+Also in the illustration are two drooling men looking at the women, eyes literally bulging out of their skulls.
+Paging Double Standard....

-Pretty much every male character in Christopher Moore's Sacre Bleu.
+- Every male character in Christopher Moore's Sacré Bleu.
 Especially Henri.

 Once it was determined that Lucien and Henri were, indeed, wretched creatures with ethical compasses that pivoted around a point at their groins, which is to say, men...

-Friends: The list of things done by Joey and Chandler is quite extensive.
-They gave up their apartment in order to see Monica and Rachel kiss for one minute.
+- Friends: The list of things done by Joey and Chandler is quite extensive.
+They give up their apartment in order to see Monica and Rachel kiss for one minute.
 They often go to great lengths for porn.

 Buffy: ...and the boys of this school are seriously disturbed.